Irish Car Bomb Cupcakes

 • POTATOES: Who doesn’t like potatoes?

 • BUILT-IN GOOD LUCK: Everyone needs a little extra good luck.
-Plus a chance and finding gold at the end of a rainbow.
-It seems like just a bonus, am I right?
+Plus a chance of finding gold at the end of a rainbow.
+It seems like just a bonus; am I right?

 • CORNED BEEF: Since I don’t have my Corned Beef Recipe here yet…This recipe from Delish looks super delish.